arackaf/booklist/README.md

 transpilation is with Babel, with Stage 1 features enabled to get decorators working, which are needed for the controller actions.
 I'm also using the React-Bootstrap extensions, for things like Modal and Collapse.

+This module lives in the react-redux directory.
+The directory structure underneath follows this pattern:

+- applicationRoot contains the shared helpers which drive the application: rendering the module, shared components, etc.
+- modules contains each section of the app, each of which exposes its own components, actions, reducers, etc.
+- util contains various other helpers, usually 3rd party utilities like reselect or redux-thunk.

 Future iterations may potentially look at ... whatever is thriving whenever the React version is done.